 For starters, stay in contact with your stores — and no, we don’t just mean keeping in touch via email or Slack.

 District managers need to be present in-stores regularly to check-in and see how things are doing at a store level.

-Managers should also conduct store audits.
+Managers should also conduct regular retail audits and assessments.
+You will be able to spot repeat issues, trends and lookup past visits with comments, photos and videos.
 Often, stores underperform because they aren’t complying with the brand’s standards around displays and merchandising.
 It’s essential to audit these things regularly.
 Immediately take corrective action if something is amiss.

-Looking to start or level up your retail audit program?
+Looking to start or level up your retail audit and assessment program?
 Here are some resources: